kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 The input data needed to run this tutorial is been pulled from Kaggle .
 In order to pull the data we need to create a Kaggle account , user needs to register with his email and password and create a Kaggle username.

 Once we have successfully registered our Kaggle account.
 Now, we have to access the API Token .
-API access is needed to pull data from Kaggle , to get the API access go to you Kaggle profile and click on your profile picture on the top right and select “Account” from the menu, we will see this option:
+API access is needed to pull data from Kaggle , to get the API access go to you Kaggle profile and click on your profile picture on the top right  we will see this option:

 <img width="358" alt="Account" src="https://user-images.githubusercontent.com/17012391/167830480-334e2586-5df1-4cf4-be79-cfcfda5048ac.png">

+Select “Account” from the menu.

 Scroll down to the “API” section and click “Create New API Token” :
 <img width="926" alt="Screenshot 2022-05-10 at 1 03 34 PM" src="https://user-images.githubusercontent.com/17012391/167830572-a7412306-f0cb-4f1f-8f93-28253a127202.png">